 For further evidence, CBD has been researched.
 A study found that CBD did not have the same desensitizing effects as THC with long-term consumption since CBD doesn't bind with cannabinoid receptors.

 According to the University of Sao Paulo's "Safety and Side Effects of Cannabidiol", "In human studies, CBD administration did not induce side effects across a wide range of dosages, including acute and chronic dose regimens, and tolerance to CBD did not develop."

 So, can you build a tolerance to CBD?
-Nope, you can’t.
+Right now, it doesn’t sound like it.